apple2373/chainer-simple-fast-rnn/README.md

 The idea is to understand how R-CNN works by actual codes.
 I just wanted to have a simple implementation.
 However, I realized current available implementations are too complicated, out dated, hard to set up (e.g. installing caffe), or requires GPUs to try.
 So I made it by myself.

 Most of the code is copied from Dr.Saito's implementation: https://github.com/mitmul/chainer-fast-rcnn.
  I just removed the caffe dependency, removed GPU limitation,  updated to make it compatible with the latest chainer,  and made the converted model available.
 Many thanks to Dr.Satito!
-He is the professor for me.
+He is the professor that tought me deep learning.
   Also I copied a non maximum suppression from R-CNN repo: https://github.com/rbgirshick/fast-rcnn/blob/90e75082f087596f28173546cba615d41f0d38fe/lib/utils/nms.py#L10-L37

 ## Requirements and environmental setup